DylanMeeus/springboot_jwt_blog/_posts/2016-03-29-build-a-cross-platform-mobile-app-with-xamarin.markdown

 namespace CloudCakes
 {
   public class AboutPage : ContentPage
   {
 	public AboutPage ()
 	{
 	  var title = new Label {
 		Text = "About Us",
 		FontSize = Device.GetNamedSize (NamedSize.Large, typeof(Label)),
 		HorizontalOptions = LayoutOptions.CenterAndExpand,
 	  };
 	  var description = new Label {
 		Text = "CloudCakes aims to revolutionize the cake delivery business by delivering on-demand cakes and other treats with the click of a button.
 No longer will you need to go to the store or even remember your favorite type of cake - just signup for an account and you're good to go!"
 		};

 	  var blogTitle = new Label {
 		Text = "In The News",
 		HorizontalOptions = LayoutOptions.CenterAndExpand
 	  };

 	  List<string> articles = new List<string> {
 		"CloudCakes raises $50m and leads the Cake-as-a-Service models", "Top 10 Cities With the Best Cakes",
 		"CloudCakes CEO awarded for Food Innovation Award 2016" };

 	  ListView articlesView = new ListView {
 		ItemsSource = articles
 	  };

 	  Content = new StackLayout {
 		Padding = 30,
 		Spacing = 10,
 		Children = { title, description, blogTitle, articlesView }
 	  };
 	}
   }
 }
 ```

 We've added a lot of code here.
 The first thing we did was add a `label`, which is just a text area, for the title.
 Labels can have many different properties such as font size, color, position and in the title label we've decided to increase the font and center the text horizontally.
 The `description` label does not have any special characteristics so we just inserted the text.
 Next, we created a third label for a subheading and then created a list of news articles.
 We first created an array of articles and then created a Xamarin Forms `ListView` component and populated it with the array of articles.
 Finally, to display all this to the user we created a `StackLayout`, which simply stacks components one on top of the other in the order provided, and populated it with the four components we created.
 To provide some better styling we added some padding and vertical spacing between the components.

 To see our About Us page in action, let's go to the `CloudCakes.cs` file in the shared code directory and have the About Us page load on app startup.
-To do this.
 To accomplish this, we can remove the boilerplate code that displays the "Welcome to Xamarin Forms!" and instead instantiate the `MainPage` variable with our newly created about page.

 ```
 public App ()
   {
     MainPage = new AboutPage();
   }
 ```

 Launch the iOS simulator and you should see the newly created About Us page.